- 20260703

 My office today still shows that love for the games we grew up with - shelves of Nintendo Power magazines, old posters, and references of the heroes that defined our youth.
 Now I get to share these great games with my kids, though most of their time is spent tinkering with the Minecraft server I host for them.

-I’m always looking for a reason to fire up the classics again.
+I’m usually looking for a reason to fire up the classics again.
 There’s always another level to beat, another run to improve, and a little further to go than last time.

 Handheld emulation devices are everywhere now.
 My main one is an Anbernic RG353V that I’ve modded with custom buttons and ArkOS.
 With a large micro SD card, it easily handles up through PS1 and N64.
 The battery charges via USB-C and lasts through quite a few games before needing a recharge.
 This is usually with me when traveling anywhere or visiting the bathroom.